 Do what you love in the service of people who love what you do.

 The emotion of love is considered to be out of place or simply inappropriate in the world of business.
 Many believe that good business people keep their hearts out of their work.
-The opposite is true.
+The opposite is true, real leaders lead with love.
 It’s the heart that brings the fire of creativity to bear on the day-to-day.
 It’s the heart that inspires drive, loyalty and leaps of innovative brilliance.